meezymeek/ltdans-run-for-reelection/docs/LEADERBOARD_DEPLOYMENT_GUIDE.md

 ## 🎯 System Overview

-A robust, scalable leaderboard system has been successfully integrated into Lt.
-Dan's Run for Re-Election game, deployed on Railway with the following architecture:
+A robust, scalable leaderboard system has been successfully integrated into RERUN: Danny Boy Runs for Office Again game, deployed on Railway with the following architecture:

 ### 🏗️ Architecture Components